olganazarenko/DockerFile/README.md

 # DockerFile
-migos_project built with Poetry and added DockerFile.
+amigos_project built with Poetry and added DockerFile.